huddy67/Morrill-Hudson-Portfolio/datamovement2.md

 ## Testing and Evaluation

 Ping results: Ping shows the response time (latency) between the computer and server, measured in milliseconds.
 The lower the time, the faster the connection is.
+In this case, the ping was to Google server 8.8.8.8, and the return was 0% packet loss and an 8 millisecond response time, which showed that there was a quick and stable connection.

 Traceroute results: Traceroute displays each hop or router that data passes through to get to its destination.
 This allows for analysis of where delays occur along the network path.
+In this case, traceroute reached Google in 23 hops with a response time of 18 milliseconds.

 Netstat Results: Netstat lists the active network connections, which show local and remote addresses, ports, and connection states, which can help identify potential network issues.

+ifconfig results: displayed the network interfaces, confirming the system is using the IP 192.168.64.6 on the local network.